Psychology of Exercise concentration

 Prerequisites

-Although there are no specific perquisites required for the psychology of exercise concentration, the ideal candidate has successfully completed coursework in psychology and/or sport/exercise psychology.
+Although there are no specific prerequisites, the ideal candidate will have successfully completed coursework in psychology and/or sport/exercise psychology.

 Required courses Heading link